-An occupier may want an app that among other things, allows them to order, you guessed it, some lunch for the 12noon meeting.
-But I am quite sure there are a few other apps that may manage food delivery better than the building can.
+- An occupier may want an app that, among other things, allows them to order lunch for the 12noon meeting.
+(But I am quite sure there are a few other apps that may manage food delivery better than the building can)

 It becomes even trickier when you’ve got consultants and contractors working for these groups, each with their own agendas too.

 - An ESG consultant may need different reports to the building’s FM on energy consumption.